fleetdm/fleet/docs/2-Deployment/README.md

 Provides resources for enrolling your hosts to Fleet

 ### [Example deployment scenarios](./4-Example-deployment-scenarios.md)
-Includes deployment walk throughs for Fleet on CentOS, Ubuntu, and Kubernetes.
+Includes deployment walkthroughs for Fleet on CentOS, Ubuntu, and Kubernetes.

 ### [FAQ](./FAQ.md)
 Includes commonly asked questions and answers about deployment from the Fleet community.